Modern science is still almost entirely based on 17th century concepts that physical movement is perfectly smooth and continuous.

 "All major religions reinforce the great paradox of losing one's life to find it anew.
 It makes no logical sense, yet intuitively and experientially we know it holds truth ...
 It is salutatory to learn the wisdom of letting go rather than continuously battling it out forever striving to be a winner, which is often a subconscious fear of losing control.
 By embracing letting go in a more wholesome way we become compassionate, caring, and more at peace with our paradoxical universe."

-Skeptics and affiliated spiritual naysayers don't (by definition) embrace the paradox of physical and spiritual.
+Skeptics and affiliated spiritual naysayers don't (by definition) embrace the paradox of the physical and the inarguably meta-physical or "spiritual" source of all life.

 Embracing paradox = more at peace with our paradoxical universe.
 That follows, somewhat easily.